Ever wondered why acoustic guitars needs batteries but your electric doesn’t?

 Sound hole pickups

-Most of the time if an acoustic guitar is utilising a magnetic pickup it will be in the form of a sound hole pickup.
+Most of the time if an acoustic guitar is utilizing a magnetic pickup it will be in the form of a sound hole pickup.

 While sound hole pickups are a quick way to amplify a guitar that doesn’t have an internal pickup system, many people don’t like to play with them, and see them more as a convenience rather than an effective way to reproduce the tone of a guitar.

 The reason for this is pretty simple.

 An acoustic guitar’s tone on the other hand is influenced heavily by the resonant nature of the soundboard, along with the construction of the guitar in general e.g. things like body shape and bracing.

-Additionally, as already mentioned this type of pickup will not work on classical and flamenco guitars that utilise nylon strings.
+Additionally, as already mentioned this type of pickup will not work on classical and flamenco guitars that utilize nylon strings.

 Internal microphone pickups are small diaphragm microphones.
 They are also transducers and detect sound waves e.g. the movement of air, to produce a signal.